danielefongo/shapeshift/README.md

-# ZPURE
+# shapeshift

-zpure is an extremely customizable prompt inspired by [indresorhus/pure](https://github.com/sindresorhus/pure).
+shapeshift is an extremely customizable prompt inspired by [indresorhus/pure](https://github.com/sindresorhus/pure).

 ## Getting started

-To use zpure on zsh you can either clone the project and source or use antigen
+To use shapeshift on zsh you can either clone the project and source or use antigen

 ### Cloning and sourcing